LoicValenti/Project-7-Credit-Score/README.md

 labels.csv

-## Code to generate the dashboard and the API
+## Code to generate the dashboard

-app.py
+Present on the branch WEB-APP and hosted on https://projet-7-credit-score.herokuapp.com/

+## API code
+Present on the branch API